Tracy Henke

 Summary:

 Tracy Henke has had an illustrious career marked by strategic leadership, operational excellence, and public service.
-She held senior federal government roles during a pivotal period in our national security and spent years in the U.S. Senate shaping and driving policy for Missouri and the nation.
-She led and expanded the reach of a large non-profit nationally and spent time providing strategic advice to companies throughout the country.
-While residing in the Washington DC metro most of her career, her love for Missouri remained steadfast.
-As the COO/Deputy Executive Director for the Advanced Manufacturing Innovation Center St. Louis (AMICSTL), Tracy brings her passion and wealth of experience back home to foster collaboration, drive innovation, create opportunities, and contribute to economic development in the St. Louis metro area and the state.
+She has held senior federal government roles during a pivotal period in national security and spent years in the U.S. Senate shaping and advancing policy for Missouri and the nation.
+She later led and expanded the national reach of a major nonprofit and advised organizations across the country on strategy and growth.

 Biography: